Information for Shelters and Long-term Care Homes

 Long-Term Care and Retirement Homes

-Long-term care facilities are regularly monitored and supported by Public Health Inspectors.
+Long-term care and Retirement Home facilities are regularly monitored and supported by Public Health Inspectors.
 Outbreaks are managed through mandated outbreak management protocols under the guidance of the Ministry of Health.
 For a list of current outbreaks, please visit the WECHU Outbreak Information Page or for Outbreaks related to COVID-19 only visit here.

 Directives and Policies